 Phase 3 Bengal polls: Can Congress retain its 3 seats out of 5

 New Delhi, Apr 23: Out of the 42 Lok Sabha seats, five are polling in the third phase today.
-The ruling TMC would look to put up a strong fight in the wake of the BJP emerging as a challenger in the state.
+The ruling Trinamool Congress (TMC) would look to put up a strong fight in the wake of the Bharatiya Janata Party (BJP) emerging as a challenger in the state.

 The constituencies that are polling today are Malda North, Malda South, Jangipur, Balurghat and Murshidabad.
 In these seats, it was 3 to the Congress and one each to the TMC and CPI (M).